Increase T Cells Activity Using Echinacea

 These cells mainly grow in the bone marrow and become mature in the thymus gland.
 These contain proteins which are called T cell receptors, and these receptors populate and bind the cell membrane.
 They have the ability to recognize foreign substances or antigens that may invade in the body.
 T cells have three kinds and these are the following:

-- 1Regulatory T cells.Otherwise known as suppressor cells, these cells can suppress or hold other cells' responses to antigens.Advertisement
+- 1Otherwise known as suppressor cells, these cells can suppress or hold other cells' responses to antigens.Regulatory T cells.Advertisement

-- 2Helper T cells.These cells can activate the production of antibodies made by B cells and other helpful substances produced by other cells.Advertisement
+- 2These cells can activate the production of antibodies made by B cells and other helpful substances produced by other cells.Helper T cells.Advertisement

 Functions of B Cells